nettrades/nettrades-platform/docs/developer/faq.md

 - `odoo-modules/` – Custom Odoo modules (LGPL-3.0)
 - `third-party/` – Vendored dependencies (do not modify)
 - `deploy/` – Deployment scripts and configurations
+- `installer/` – NETTRADES Launcher (Electron)

 ### What are the licensing requirements?

 - `src/` is AGPL-3.0 (copyleft).
 - `odoo-modules/` is LGPL-3.0.
 - Third-party dependencies retain their own licenses.
 - All contributors must sign a CLA.
+See the [License Information](../../LICENSE.txt) for details.

 See the [License Information](../../LICENSE.txt) for details.